usmanUA/black-scholes-webapp/README.md

-# 🧮 Black-Scholes Derivatives Web Application
+# Black-Scholes Derivatives Web Application
 A simple Web Application using Infrastructure as Code (IaC)
 **Cloud Provider:** AWS (Free Tier)
 **IaC Tool:** AWS CDK (TypeScript)

 ## 📖 Overview
-This project implements a two-tier web application for computing and visualizing numerical errors in Black-Scholes derivative pricing methods.
+This project implements a simple web application which computes (backend) and visualizes (frontend) numerical errors in Black-Scholes derivative pricing methods.
+The numerical errors are produced validating stable analytic greeks against the ones computed with:
+1. classical finite-differences
+2. complex-step differentiation
-It demonstrates reproducible cloud deployment using Infrastructure as Code (IaC).
+The main objective of the project is to demonstrate reproducible cloud deployment using Infrastructure as Code (IaC).

-## 🧩 Architecture
+## Architecture
 - **Frontend:** Vite + React + TypeScript hosted on S3 static website
-- **Backend:** Dockerized Python + C++ application hosted on EC2
+- **Backend:** Dockerized TypeScript + C++ application hosted on EC2
 - **IaC:** AWS CDK provisions all infrastructure

 **Data flow:**
 1. Frontend sends a request to the backend.
 2. Backend executes a Bash script (`run.sh`) that:
-   - Compiles and runs a C++ engine for Black-Scholes derivative computations.
+   - Compiles and runs a C++ engine for Black-Scholes derivative computations and validation.
    - Produces CSV files of analytic, finite-difference, and complex-step method errors.
-   - Runs a Python script to generate two plots from those CSVs.
+   - Runs a Python script to generate two plots (Delta and Gamma) from those CSVs.
 3. Backend serves the plots to the frontend, which renders them.

-## 🧱 Infrastructure
+## Infrastructure
 | Component | AWS Service | Purpose |
 |-----------|-------------|---------|
 | FrontendBucket | S3 (static website hosting) | Hosts compiled frontend build |